Clinton must play second fiddle to Gore at 2000 convention

 The Democrats' political fortunes in 2000 depend on Gore, left, and his running mate, Sen. Joseph Lieberman, capturing the spotlight at the Democratic National Convention

 Clinton and Gore have both long insisted that Gore deserves just as much credit as Clinton has received for the booming economy and increased rate of job creation brought about in the course of the president's eight-year tenure.

-Gore, Clinton has said -- and will likely say again Monday -- has been perhaps the most participatory vice president in the nation's history.
+Gore, Clinton has said, has been perhaps the most participatory vice president in the nation's history.
 He has served as a close advisor and policy drafter in the White House, Clinton has reported, and has wielded significant intellect and influence in the shaping of administration economic and social policies.